 Council Tax Reduction - what is Council Tax Reduction

-From April 2013, there is a national Council Tax Reduction (CTR) scheme in Scotland which can help you to pay your council tax if you have a low income.
-Council Tax Benefit is not available from this date.
+Council Tax Reduction (CTR) is a national scheme in Scotland which can help you to pay your council tax if you have a low income.
 Your local authority runs the Council Tax Reduction scheme in your area.
 If you are entitled to a CTR, your council tax bill is reduced.

 There are three types of council tax reduction in Scotland for which you may be eligible.
 You can only be awarded the one which gives you the largest reduction on your council tax bill.
 The types of CTR are:-